geudde/attic-chest/pages/06.season-5/02.meeting-59/07.rokeby/docs.md

 Matilda:&ensp;Only, only my foster-brother — I mean my Uncle’s protegée young *Redmond*, you know the interesting obscurity of his birth and the mysterious elegance of his character.

-Lady Bab:&ensp;Charming, my love, for the first chapter of a romance and what delightful perplexities are his visits here designed to occasion?
+Lady Bab:&ensp;Charming, my love, for the first chapter of a romance, and what delightful perplexities are his visits here designed to occasion?
 But postpone these unfashionable blushes — I see a more interesting visitor.

 Matilda:&ensp;My cousin Wilfrid!
 Ah, Lady Mortham! commiserate my sensibility and take the weight of his visit on yourself.